ARCTraining/hpc-intro/_episodes/13-scheduler.md

 > {: .bash}
 {: .challenge}

-If you completed the previous challenge successfully, you probably realise that there is a distinction between running the job through the scheduler and just "running it".
-To submit this job to the scheduler, we use the `sbatch` command.
+If you completed the previous exercise successfully, you probably realise that there is a distinction between running the job through the scheduler and just "running it".
+To submit this job to the scheduler, we use the `qsub` command.

 ```
-[remote]$ sbatch example-job.sh
+[remote]$ qsub example-job.sh
 ```
 {: .bash}
 ```